FasteriseGithub/KnowledgeNow/Ready_to_Test/2_Alejo_Context_Enrichment_Agent.md

 ## Process for Enrichment

 ### Step 1: Initial Data Refinement
-- Extract and expand upon the essence and intricacies of the discussions captured in the transcripts.
+- Extract and expand upon the essence and intricacies of the discussions captured in the global context.
 - Conduct semantic exploration of key terms, analyzing synonyms, and related concepts to enrich the base knowledge.

 ### Step 2: Incorporating Multiple Perspectives